-3.2 Research, Scholarship, & Creative Practice
+3.2.
+Research, Scholarship, & Creative Practice

-This is not applicable to AAD at the moment.
 If research is assigned, such assignments will be articulated in a faculty member's position description.

-3.3 Service
+3.3.
+Service

-3.3.1 FTE Service Load - Other types of service are assigned in proportion to a faculty member's expected teaching and/or research activities.
-Such assignments will be articulated in a faculty member's position description and/or annual letter of appointment.
-Although it is understood that faculty members may put forth substantial efforts undertaking explicit service duties both in the department and across campus, explicit service assignments will be eligible for FTE enumeration, additional pay, and/or course reduction if those assignments are formally assigned or approved by the Program Director.
-Where review, promotion criteria, or position descriptions include expectations for professional development, NTTF with service appointments can be reasonably expected to utilize an appropriate portion of their service FTE for the purposes of professional development.

-4. Assignment Basis Guiding Principles
+- 3.3.1.
+FTE Service Load: Various types of service are assigned in proportion to a faculty member's expected teaching and/or research activities.
+Such assignments will be articulated in a faculty member's position description.
+Although it is understood that faculty members may put forth substantial effort and undertake explicit service duties both in the department and across campus, explicit service assignments will be eligible for FTE enumeration, additional pay, and/or course reduction if those assignments are formally assigned or approved by the department head.
+Where review, promotion criteria, or position descriptions include expectations for professional development, NTTF with service appointments can be reasonably expected to utilize an appropriate portion of their service FTE for the purposes of professional development. - 4.
+Assignment Basis Guiding Principles: Faculty members may make requests for specific teaching assignments from the department head.
+Faculty shall be afforded the opportunity to meet at least annually with the department head as the Dean's designee to discuss preferences for Teaching, Research, and Service assignments.
+Where faculty members either request or are required to undertake particularly difficult assignments that warrant accommodations for the purposes of merit, reviews, and/or promotion, appropriate notes will be added to the faculty member's departmental file.
+Once preferences have been established, the following priorities will be given.